jenkinsci/pipeline-plugin/TUTORIAL.md

 Its default `message` parameter gives a prompt, which is shown to a human.
 You can, optionally, request information back.

-When you run a new build, you wil see
+When you run a new build, you see:

 ```
 Running: Input